 Under the terms of the Bond Resolution, the Administration may withdraw moneys free and clear of the pledge and lien of the Bond Resolution at any time subject to certain limitations.
-See "SECURITY FOR THE BONDS - Cash Flow Statements and Certificates," "SECURITY FOR THE BONDS - Certain Withdrawals from the Bond Resolution," and APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Business Lending Program" regarding certain possible withdrawals from the Bond Resolution.
+See "SECURITY FOR THE BONDS - Cash Flow Statements and Certificates," "SECURITY FOR THE BONDS - Certain Withdrawals from the Bond Resolution," and APPENDIX B - "THE DEPARTMENT AND THE ADMINISTRATION - Business Lending Program" regarding an expected withdrawal from the Bond Resolution in an amount not to exceed \$5,000,000.